Author Guidelines

 IMAGES

-We are a visual arts journal and place great importance on the quality of the images.
 Please seek to obtain the highest quality professional images.

 - Please provide us with a separate file with full image captions, including any courtesy lines and photo credits.